 Victoria Legal Aid (VLA) may provide a grant of legal assistance to a person for representation in a National Disability Insurance Scheme (NDIS) matter in the Administrative Appeals Tribunal (AAT) where the person is either:

-- an NDIS participant seeking review of decisions of the National Disability Insurance Agency (NDIA), or
+- an NDIS participant seeking review of decisions of the National Disability Insurance Agency (NDIA)

 - seeking review of NDIA decisions refusing their participation in the NDIS.

 In determining whether to provide a grant of legal assistance, VLA must be satisfied that: